Jorge-Ortiz-Mata/React-Docker-Getting-Started/README.md

 # React and Docker - Getting Started

-This is a template where you can use it in order to create React Applications wih¿thout having Node or any other JavaScript dependencies installed.
+This is a template you can use it in order to create React Applications wih¿thout having Node or any other JavaScript dependencies installed.
 Make sure you install Docker in your computer, VSCode and the Dev Containers extension installed.

 ## Steps